thinpapahlaing/My_Habit_Tracker.app/README.md

 ### Testing
 You are also welcome to run the testings for this program.

-**Please again make sure to be within My_Habit_Tracker directory before running any tests and predefined_habits module.
+**Please again make sure to be within My_Habit_Tracker.app directory before running any tests and predefined_habits module.
-If you are not in this directory, you can copy **'cd My_Habit_Tracker/'** which I described earlier in the Usage stage.
+If you are not in this directory, you can copy **'cd My_Habit_Tracker.app/'** which I described earlier in the Usage stage.

 In order to perform testing, first please run the 'predefined_habits.py' module in PyCharm or another Python IDE.
 You can also run this module in terminal or command prompt by copying the below code: